Aegis

 Aegis is an open-source firewall for AI agents.
 It sits on the execution path between agents and tools, classifies tool calls, enforces policies before execution, supports human approval flows, and keeps a tamper-evident audit trail for later review.

-GitHub Repository | Star on GitHub | Demo | Back to Open Source
+GitHub Repository | Star on GitHub | Paper (arXiv) | Demo | Back to Open Source

 If this project is useful in your workflow, please star the GitHub repository to help more practitioners discover it.